 - With most gift cards, the recipient has the freedom to choose whatever they want from the retail or online store. – Buying the wrong present?
 No chance.

-- They are normally valid for at least a year (sometimes even longer). – Don’t need anything right now?
-No worries, keep the card and get it later (just put a reminder in your calendar).
+- They are normally valid for at least a year (often longer). – No use for it right now?
+No worries, they can use it later.

 - Gift Cards normally operate like debit cards with a set amount of money assigned to them. – Chance of scams?
 Pretty limited.

 Professional memberships are not cheap, but they can really further someone’s career.
 So, if your (grand)child has recently graduated from university and considers joining a professional association, paying for the first year (or annual) membership could be the professional boost they need.
 It may also show them you believe in them and want them to succeed.